Efficient Use of HPC Systems @GRNET

 Nikoloutsakos Nikolaos holds a diploma of Engineering in Computer Engineering and Informatics (2014) from the University of Patras, Greece.
 From 2015 he works as software engineer at GRNET S.A. where he is part of the user application support team for the ARIS HPC system.
 He has been involved in major national and European projects, such as PRACE and EUDAT.
 His main research interests include parallel programming models, co-processor programming using GPUs and Intel Xeon Phis.

-Greek Research and Technology Network – Networking Reserach and Education:
+National Infrastructures for Research and Technology – Networking Research and Education

 - Workshops and courses